-Undergraduate degrees in other fields may be acceptable, as long as the applicant has completed a minimum level of fundamental engineering and math coursework.
+Undergraduate degrees in other fields may be acceptable, as long as the applicant has completed fundamental engineering and math coursework.
 (For an example of appropriate math and "engineering fundamentals," please see the requirements outlined in our department's Bachelor of Science curriculum).

-Professional experience, though highly desirable, is not generally accepted in lieu of college-level coursework.
+Professional experience, though highly desirable, is not accepted in lieu of college-level coursework.

 When to Apply